PrestaShop/prestashop-specs/back-office/wishlist.md

 A maximum of 100 lists is allowed.

-The heart is filled in once the product is added to a favourites list
+The heart is filled in once the product is added to a favorites list

 Favorites heart for combinations: in the list pages, the heart will not be filled in if the default combination is not selected
 ![wishlist screen 4](https://github.com/PrestaShop/prestashop-specs/blob/master/img/wishlist-screen-4.png)